dastels/circuitpython_neopixel_zones/README.md

 Logical NeoPixel chains

+Inspired by a discussion with jim_lee on the Adafruit forums.

 This lets you layer logical groups of NeoPixels over a longer physical strip/ring.
 It lets you treat contiguous subsets of pixels as separate strips.

 Setup requires 3 steps: